 If you have not done so already, please be sure to like Facebook which is updated every time there is an awesome new article, news byte, or link to a free survival, prepping or homesteading book on Amazon.
 You can also follow Backdoor Survival on Pinterest.

-From the Bargain Bin: Today I shared some of my favorite food storage items.
+Bargain Bin: Today I shared some of my favorite food storage items.
 Whether you are just getting started or a seasoned pro, here are the items you will need when purchasing food in bulk for long term needs.

 Sharpie Permanent Markers: Sharpies were invented for preppers!
 And without question, Amazon is the cheapest place to buy them.
 Typically, the price on Amazon is less that $8 for a dozen.